In this lesson, you’ll learn how to implement a workflow for sending a remarketing email to increase sales conversion among potential customers.

 How to configure the email for this strategy

-(In this step you’ll create an email that will include dynamic content with the products visited and recommended).
+(In this step, you will create an email where dynamic content will be included with the visited and recommended products).

-53. In the node selection menu, go to "Actions > Email" and drag the "Send email" node into the editor so that it connects to the “Fetch products” node.
+53. In the node selection menu, go to "Actions > Email" and drag the "Send email" node to the editor, so it connects to the second "Get products" node.

-54. Click (Edit node settings) in the “Send email” node.
-Click Create new content to create a new email.
+54. Click on (Edit node settings) of the “Send email” node.
+Click on Create new content to create a new email.

-55. In the Toolbox panel, click the General tab to edit the overall appearance of your email.
+55. In the Tools panel, click on the General tab to edit the general appearance parameters of your email.

-56. In the Components tab, set up the layout and add the elements you want to your email by clicking and dragging them into the editor.
+56. In the Components tab, configure the composition and add the elements you want to your email by clicking on them and dragging them to the editor.

-58. Click Edit element above the Dynamic Content element and name it "Last Products Visited".
+58. Click on Edit element on the Dynamic Content element and name it "Last visited products".

-60. Under Structure, choose the number of rows and columns to display and check the Show incomplete rows box.
-In this case, we have chosen two rows and three columns on desktop, and three rows and two columns on mobile.
+60. In Structure, configure the rows and columns to display and activate the Show incomplete rows checkbox.
+In this case, we have chosen 2 rows and 3 columns on desktop, and 3 rows and 2 columns on mobile.

-61. Once you have configured the Dynamic Content of the last visited products, add another Dynamic Content element, where you’ll show the recommended products, and edit it in the same way you did the previous content:
+61. Once you have configured the Dynamic Content for the last visited products, add another Dynamic Content element where you will display the recommended products and edit it with the same procedure as the previous content:

 -

-Click Edit element and name it "Recommended products".
+Click on Edit element and name it "Recommended products".

 -

-Under Structure, set two rows and three columns on desktop, and three rows and two columns on mobile.
+- In Structure, configure 2 rows and 3 columns on desktop, and 3 rows and 2 columns on mobile.

-62. Click Save and Back to content list.
+62. Click on Save and Back to content list.

 (This node will send the email of the strategy you just created).

-63. Select the email you want to send and click Next .
+63. Select the email you want to send and click on Next .

 64. In the Send to section, select "Contact".